hugoroy/blog/tosdr-in-action-owned.md

 If it were really necessary for these services to get such broad copyright licenses, I still see no clear reason why they would ask for the possibility to *transfer* or to *sublicense* them.

-On the other hand, if it is a matter of necessity, then services could just state it clearly in the copyright licenses themselves.
+Besides, if it were a matter of necessity, then services could just state it clearly and expressly in the copyright licenses.
 For instance, [SoundCloud](http://tosdr.org/#soundcloud) asks for copyright license like this: